Free Guide To The Best Fine Motor Activities for Children

 What is Handwriting Without Tears®?

 For children who struggle with fine motor skills, certain activities can be more difficult.
-These include moving objects with their fingertips, using scissors, learning to tie their shoelaces and using pens or pencils.
+These include moving objects with their fingertips, using scissors, learning to tie their shoelaces, and using pens or pencils.
 For this reason, handwriting can be particularly challenging for children who need help with their fine motor skills.

 Handwriting Without Tears® is a program developed by Occupational Therapists.
 It’s specifically designed to help children from Pre-K–5 develop their fine motor, vocabulary and alphabet knowledge to help with writing letters.
 This program activates the tactile system when forming the letters.
 It uses the wet, dry, try approach as well as building letters using manipulatives.
 This program would make a great complementary therapy to the Soundsory® program.